fullsoak/bun-example/README.md

-# fullsoak example on Bun
+# fullsoak examples on Bun

 FullSoak is a no-build TypeScript fullstack SSR-first framework.
 This repo hosts several examples using FullSoak.